wso2/docs-mi/en/docs/learn/integration-tutorials/using-inbound-endpoints.md

 4. Click **Open MI Project** on **Design View**.

-5. Provide the location to the
+5. Provide the location of the downloaded project path.

 #### Develop the inbound endpoint